DanielTakeshi/Paper_Notes/deep_learning/NIPS_2016_Tutorial_Generative_Adversarial_Networks.md

 I really want to learn how all of these work, particularly variational autoencoders (VAEs).
 There are also some methods which I have not heard of before, such as fully visible belief networks (FVBNs).
+Some of these are probably in their Deep Learning book.

 VAEs (and variational methods, more generally, and note here that this is slightly different from how I view the word "variational") define a lower bound